Capgemini

-Capgemini SE is a French multinational information technology (IT) services and consulting company, headquartered in Paris, France.
+Capgemini SE is a French multinational information technology (IT) services and consulting company.
+It is headquartered in Paris, France.
+The business was established as the Société pour la Gestion de l'Entreprise et le Traitement de l'Information (Sogeti) by Serge Kampf in 1974.
+It adopted the name CAP Gemini Sogeti in 1975, shortly after it acquired the Centre d'Analyse et de Programmation (CAP) and Gemini Computer Systems.
+The company expanded considerably during the early 1980s, often via the acquisition of other companies.

+In 1996, the simplified name Cap Gemini was adopted by the firm.
+In March 2000, at the height of the dot-com bubble, Cap Gemini purchased Ernst & Young Consulting for roughly $11 billion; the early 2000s proved to be fiscally challenging for the company, compelling it to sell off its North American consulting wing and to restructure its operations.
+During the mid-to-late 2000s, Cap Gemini embraced offshoring via the expansion of its presence in India, which included the purchase of both Kanbay and Thesys.

+In 2015, Cap Gemini acquired the US-based technology and services company iGate for $4 billion.
+Two years later, the business was reorganised as Capgemini SE.
+In June 2019, Capgemini acquired the engineering specialist Altran, from which it formed Capgemini Engineering.
+By the end of the 2010s, Capgemini held over one hundred active contracts with various bodies of the French government.
+In July 2025, it purchased the technology outsourcing firm WNS Global Services for $3.3 billion.
+During the 2020s, the company placed considerable resources into the development of quantum computing and generative AI.
+In February 2026, Capgemini announced plans to sell its US subsidiary, Capgemini Government Solutions, amid public outcry concerning its contract to provide skiptracing services to US Immigration and Customs Enforcement (ICE).

 History

-In 1967, Serge Kampf founded the Société pour la Gestion de l'Entreprise et le Traitement de l'Information (Sogeti), as an enterprise management and data processing company.
+In 1967, the French entrepreneur Serge Kampf founded the Société pour la Gestion de l'Entreprise et le Traitement de l'Information (Sogeti), as an enterprise management and data processing company.

-In 1974, Sogeti acquired Gemini Computer Systems, an American company based in New York.
-In 1975, having acquired CAP (Centre d'Analyse et de Programmation) and Gemini Computer Systems, and having resolved a dispute with the similarly named CAP UK over the international use of the name 'CAP', Sogeti renamed itself as CAP Gemini Sogeti.
+In 1974, Sogeti acquired the American company Gemini Computer Systems.
+In 1975, having acquired both the French software company Centre d'Analyse et de Programmation (CAP) and Gemini Computer Systems, and having resolved a dispute with the similarly named CAP UK over the international use of the name 'CAP', Sogeti renamed itself as CAP Gemini Sogeti.

-Cap Gemini Sogeti launched US operations in 1981, following the acquisition of Milwaukee-based DASD Corporation, specializing in data conversion and employing 500 people in 20 branches throughout the US.
-Following this acquisition, the U.S. Operation was known as Cap Gemini DASD.
+In 1981, Cap Gemini Sogeti launched operations in the US, following the acquisition of the Milwaukee-based company DASD Corporation, which specialised in data conversion and employed 500 people in 20 branches throughout the US.
+Following this transaction, the US Operation was rebranded as Cap Gemini DASD.

-In 1990 Cap Gemini Sogeti acquired the Hoskyns Group, a major IT outsourcing and managed services company in the UK.

-In 1996, the name was simplified to Cap Gemini, and the firm launched a new group logo.
+In 1990, Cap Gemini Sogeti acquired the Hoskyns Group, a major IT outsourcing and managed services company in the UK.
+In 1996, the company's name was simplified to Cap Gemini, and the firm launched a new group logo.
 All operating companies worldwide were re-branded to operate as Cap Gemini.

-Cap Gemini acquired Ernst & Young Consulting in 2000 and integrated it with Gemini Consulting to form Cap Gemini Ernst & Young.
-In 2017, Cap Gemini S.A. became Capgemini SE, and its Euronext ticker name similarly changed from CAP GEMINI to CAPGEMINI.

-In 2006, Capgemini acquired Kanbay for $1.25 billion, which expanded its footprint and capabilities in India.